Flat structure of meromorphic connections on Riemann surfaces

+A \textit{graph of geodesics} is a connected graph in $S$ whose arcs are disjoint geodesic segments (note that a vertex of a graph of geodesics can be a regular point or a pole).
 A \emph{graph of saddle connections} is a connected graph in $S$ whose vertices are poles and whose arcs are disjoint saddle connections.
 A \emph{spike} is a saddle connection of a graph which does not belong to any cycle of the graph.

 A \emph{boundary graph of saddle connections} is a graph of saddle connections which is also the boundary of a connected open subset of $S$.
 A boundary graph is \emph{disconnecting} if its complement in $S$ is not connected.